Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 Shri Krishna to the people of the world.

 organised by Shri Maharaj Ji himself.
-The event was attended by approximately seventy
+The event was attended by approximately seventy-two

 Maharaj Ji was the official welcoming committee, serving the Saintly scholars himself,